-SEO remains top-of-mind as marketers plan their content marketing strategy for 2021.
+SEO remains top-of-mind as marketers plan their content marketing strategy for 2022.
 For advanced marketers it looks something like this: you have an SEO plan and best practices in place, you have your list of keywords, you’re actively blogging and your website is optimized.
 You have an on-page and off-page SEO plan after developing an seo strategy and keyword research.
 Your monitors are covered with dashboards from Google Analytics, an SEO ranking tool like ahrefs, Moz or SEMrush, reports from your CMS or marketing automation tool, and a few Google sheets or an advanced Databox analytics dashboard to keep your results organized to monitor your search engine rank positions.